unRob/milpa/.milpa/docs/milpa/use-case.md

 Building your own CLI is usually what ends up happening given a team with enough time and direction to invest in building a proper CLI with whatever language is already at use.
 Some teams use more than one language, which may complicate this approach.
 In the microservices world, many codebases come with their own CLIs that may follow slightly different conventions, are seldomly documented and often just end up calling other binaries through `exec`.

-In my limited experience with engineering teams of less than 300 folks, many of the bootstrapping tasks will involve operations that can easily (and more succintly) be expressed with a shell scripting language. `milpa` could also be a useful intermediate step, that could help teams avoid the dread of jira runbooks until it's a good time to build your own CLI.
+In my limited experience with engineering teams of less than 300 folks, many of the bootstrapping tasks will involve operations that can easily (and more succinctly) be expressed with a shell scripting language. `milpa` could also be a useful intermediate step, that could help teams avoid the dread of jira runbooks until it's a good time to build your own CLI.

-Building a CLI is something that happens to me somewhat often, and when golang is a good choice, I get most of `milpa`'s niceties by building my CLI on [chinampa](https://git.rob.mx/nidito/chinampa). `joao`, a configuration manager, is an exmaple of something that started as a [milpa repo](https://github.com/unRob/nidito/tree/0812e0caf6d81dd06b740701c3e95a2aeabd86de/.milpa/commands/nidito/config) that later became [it's own CLI](https://git.rob.mx/nidito/joao); getting it to work with `milpa` first was fundamental in figuring out _what_ it needed to do, and it only took a few hours.
+Building a CLI is something that happens to me somewhat often, and when golang is a good choice, I get most of `milpa`'s niceties by building my CLI on [chinampa](https://git.rob.mx/nidito/chinampa). `joao`, a configuration manager, is an example of something that started as a [milpa repo](https://github.com/unRob/nidito/tree/0812e0caf6d81dd06b740701c3e95a2aeabd86de/.milpa/commands/nidito/config) that later became [it's own CLI](https://git.rob.mx/nidito/joao); getting it to work with `milpa` first was fundamental in figuring out _what_ it needed to do, and it only took a few hours.